relowe/CSC112-Introduction_CS_II/README.md

 3. Graphical Application Development
     1. An Introduction to FLTK
     2. Drawing Shapes
+    3. Introduction to Inheritance and Polymorphism
-    3. Responding to Events
+    4. Responding to Events
-    4. Custom Widgets
+    5. Custom Widgets
-    5. Animations, Games, and Simulations
+    6. Animations, Games, and Simulations
 4. Object Oriented Applications
     1. Namespaces, Framewoks, and Alpacas
     2. An OOP Backtracking Algorithm